trusona/trusona-wordpress-plugin/README.md

 2. On the top header, you will see the email address that you should enter when you register in the Trusona app.

-3. Download and install the Trusona app from the [App Store](https://itunes.apple.com/us/app/trusona/id1052983449)
+3. Download and install the Trusona app from the [App Store](https://itunes.apple.com/us/app/trusona/id1052983449) or [Google Play](https://play.google.com/store/apps/details?id=com.trusona.trusona).

 4. Follow the prompts to register within the Trusona app.
-Make sure to register with the same email address shown in step 2.
+Make sure to register with the same email address shown in step #2.

 5. Return to your WordPress account and logout.
-When you log back in, you will see the "Login with Trusona" button.
+When you try to log back in, you will see the `Login with Trusona` button.

-6. Click “Login with Trusona”  and the Trusona app will automatically open.
+6. Click `Login with Trusona`  and the Trusona app will automatically open.

 7. Login to your Trusona account with your PIN or Touch ID.
-Click “Accept” in the Trusona app.
+Click `Accept` in the Trusona app.
 And voila!
 You logged in to your WordPress account without needing a password!

 ### Frequently Asked Questions